Epromee/template-meta-sketches/README.md

 ## closure-selector.cpp

-I "pack" three types into one particular type, and then apply "selector type" to retrieve needed type.
+I "pack" three types into one particular type, and then apply a "selector type" to retrieve the needed type.

 ## compile-time-fibonacci.cpp